Aparan (film): Trivia

-Aparan had no songs and had just a handful of characters.
-The highlight of this film is that the other person, whom Vishwanathan is mistaken to be, is never shown.
+Aparan had no songs and featured just a handful of characters.
+The highlight of this film is that the imposter, whom Vishwanathan is mistaken to be, is never shown while being alive.
 It is only from the dialogues of other characters that we come to know about him.
-But in the last few scenes, we happen to hear his voice, while threatening Vishwanathan over the phone.
+However, towards the end of the film, the imposter's voice is heard while threatening Vishwanathan over the phone.
+The only moment the imposter's face is clearly shown, is when his corpse is mistakenly placed at Vishwanathan's house for final rites.

 Parvathy Jayaram, who acted as the sister of Jayaram, later married him in 1992.
 P. Padmarajan, who launched Jayaram, is also considered as his mentor in cinema.
 Later, Jayaram acted in two more films by P. Padmarajan.

 The basic idea of the film is based on the short story "Aparan" by P. Padmarajan.
 The credit for the story has been given to Padmarajan and M. K. Chandrasekharan.